Stretches Series: How to Stretch Your Upper Legs

 Want to move fast?
 Jump to the right section below.

 Firstly, a classic among leg stretches the forward lunge.
 It's great as an exercise and as a stretch.
 It targets pretty much all of the upper leg muscles, font and back, and justifies its fame.
-Really, it's one of the most effective legs stretches out there, so it’s well worth doing next time you’re doing pretty much anything to do with your legs!
+Really, it's one of the most effective stretches for your upper legs out there, so it’s well worth doing next time you’re doing pretty much anything to do with your legs!
 Despite the name, it is advisable to step backwards and lunge rather than a forward step, before bending and returning to your straight stance.

 The next muscles we need to stretch are the glutes.
 These huge muscles need looking after since they are so necessary for standard movements, even when they aren't the focus.
 One of the easiest ways to hit the glutes accurately is the knee raise.